kurodes/rss-everything/README.md

 - `docker exec -it [CONTAINER_ID_OR_NAME] /bin/sh`
 - `exit` or `ctrl-d`

+check volume mountpoint, so we can modify files directly
+- `docker volume inspect rss-everything_freshrss-data`

 ## Reverse proxy for subdomain

 We use caddy as reverse proxy for subdomain.
 Copy the `Caddyfile` to